nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 ## What immunisation data is GP Connect sending?

-In GP Connect, what is sent in the <code>Immunization</code> resource is the event of a patient being administered a vaccination.
+In GP Connect, what is sent in the `Immunization` resource is the event of a patient being administered a vaccination.
 This may be a contemporaneous record by the clinician administering the vaccination (or by another member of the practice staff recording the event directly on behalf of the clinician) or it may be a record of an immunisation administered elsewhere as reported to the registered GP practice by the patient, a carer, guardian or other representative of the patient or another healthcare provider.

 A record of an immunisation may be created as part of a scheduled programme of immunisations such as childhood immunisations, seasonal influenza vaccination or in response to specific circumstances (for example, prior to travel, disease outbreak or occupational risk).